5 Things you should Experience in Lifetime - MetanoiaTravelGuide

 INTRO

-This is the time when the seashore becomes illuminated.
-Imagine the incredible glowing waves slowly washing up at the shoreline while you stand there marvelling at the blue light emitted by some activity inside the sea.
-These rare natural occurrences are happening in many places but not widely accessible for everyone to see.
-It’s like a secret surreal song & dance of elusive beings.
-To get to see this phenomenon, in reality, is a hair-raising experience, isn’t it?
+This is when the seashore becomes illuminated.
+Imagine the incredible glowing waves slowly washing up on the shoreline as you stand there, marveling at the blue light emitted by some mysterious activity beneath the sea.
+These rare natural occurrences happen in various places but are not easily accessible for everyone to witness.
+It's like a secret, surreal dance of elusive beings.
+To witness this phenomenon in person is truly a hair-raising experience, isn't it?

 Jervis Bay Australia